 - The star schema takes up less disk space.

-And this is only a subset of the data we could have joined to store_sales!
-In fact, when I initially started on this analysis task I wanted to join all of the possible dimensions onto store_sales but couldn't because redshift ran out of disk-space (on a dc2.large cluster with 1 node)
+This is only a subset of the data we could have joined to store_sales!
+In fact, when we initially started on this analysis task, we wanted to join all of the possible dimensions onto store_sales but couldn't because Redshift ran out of disk space (on a dc2.large cluster with one node).

 Get in touch